hashkat/hashkat/docs/tutorial01.md

 The agents are set up to be of different types, with different preferences.
 The agents are configured for:

-1. The type of Agent (Standard, Celebrity, Organization or Bot).
+1. The type of agent (Standard, Celebrity, Organization or Bot).

-2. The Agent's characteristics in terms of Region, Language, and Ideology.
+2. The agent's characteristics in terms of Region, Language, and Ideology.

-3. The type of signal the Agent is likely to generate (tweet).
+3. The type of signal the agent is likely to generate (tweet).
 Signal types are General, Political, Humorous, Musical.
 The signal type affects the signal's scope of transmission.

-4. The type of signal the Agent is likely to retransmit (retweet).
+4. The type of signal the agent is likely to retransmit (retweet).

-5. The events that will cause the Agent to follow another Agent (follow-model)(edge creation).
+5. The events that will cause the agent to follow another agent (follow-model, related to edge creation).

-6. The events that will cause the Agent to unfollow another Agent (edge deletion).
+6. The events that will cause the agent to unfollow another agent (edge deletion).

 7. Rates (probabilities) are set for each type of behavior.
-For example, Agent-type A may 50% likely to generate a political tweet and 50% likely to generate a musical tweet.
-Agent-type B may only generate and retweet humorous tweets.
+For example, Agent_type A may 50% likely to generate a political tweet and 50% likely to generate a musical tweet.
+Agent_type B may only generate and retweet humorous tweets.
 Agent A may tweet once a day, Agent B may tweet 10 times a day.

-8. A simulated time and real time are set for the simulation to run.
+A simulated time and real time are set for the simulation to run.

 The simulation commences.